Nooralogical/portfolio/readme.md

 * TypeScript
 * HTML & CSS

-SELL Student Games app is currently a prototype app constructed based on my UI designs.
+SELL Student Games application is currently a prototype app constructed based on my UI designs.
 Aside from the UI designs, I was responsible for all the css styling, page routing and Ionic components.
-I also worked on the calendar and sport listing page functionalities.
+I also worked on the calendar and sport listing page functionalities while I lead the team as the scrum master.

 This team project is continuing in spring 2019 with me still in the team.

 <img src="/icons/sellicon.png" width="100"> [Ionic App repository](https://github.com/SELLgames/sellGames)